Pittsburgh Light Rail: 2024–2028 rail replacement projects

+Between April 2026 and January 2027, tracks in the Mt.
+Lebanon Tunnel will be replaced, leading to single-tracking along the line.
+Finally, from late 2025 to 2028, the final phase of the rail rehabilitation projects will be implemented, with the rehabilitation of the Panhandle Bridge and associated single-tracking.

 Fleet and depot

 Current fleet

 Pittsburgh Regional Transit operates a fleet of 83 LRVs as of 2006:

 Trains are generally run in a two-car configuration.
 The routes have sections that have a dedicated right of way as well as mixed sections that run along roadways with automobile traffic.
-Generally, stations along roadways have low level platforms while stops along the dedicated rights of way have high level platforms.
+Generally, stations along roadways have low-level platforms while stops along the dedicated rights of way have high-level platforms.
 To allow easy boarding in both situations, the trains have two sets of doors at the front, with a low set and a staircase as well as a high set with level access from the platform to the train.

+As of 2023, there are plans to replace the aging fleet.

 Retired PCC fleet

 The four remaining PCC cars were retired in 1999.
 These PCCs were from an original fleet of 12 "homebuilt" cars constructed in the 1980s in the PRT shops using a combination of new underframes, lower body panels, front and rear ends, interiors, wiring and controls, together with reconditioned components such as trucks, motors, and upper body parts and windows reused from original Pittsburgh PCCs numbered in the 1700 series.
 They avoided the breakers yard, along with some other trolleys from the later years of PRT ownership.